Contributors from members of the Copper team

 Remember: building customer relationships isn’t a race.

-Building solid customer relationships, like any other relationship, is not a simple four-step process.
-It takes empathy, consistency and often a lot of time.
+Building solid customer relationships using a marketing strategy is not a simple four-step process.
+It takes empathy, consistency, customer feedback and often a lot of time.
 You can learn more about how to do that here.

 A robust CRM system can help reduce the effort associated with long-term relationship building by sending you follow-up reminders and giving you better visibility into where each customer is in the pipeline.

-The long-term benefits of taking your time with a prospect or customer are both measurable and immeasurable.
-Increased LTV, decreased churn and—who knows—you might even make a friend.
+The long-term benefits of taking your time with a prospect or customer during a marketing campaign are both measurable and immeasurable.
+Increased LTV, decreased churn and — who knows — you might even make a friend.